mokyen/okyensourcesoftware/invariance.md

 RAII establishes a relationship between the data member and the resource.
 It would be dangerous to place a file handle as a public member, as a change to it could create a memory leak.
 RAII creates an invariance between the member and the resource.

-On a side note, I really prefer to the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
+On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
 However, it's hard to change a term that's been around longer than the Super Nintendo.

 ## Conditions That Must Be True for a Data Member